 For dinner, we suggest taking a walk along the seafront from the old port, Port Vell, up to La Barceloneta, which was the area where all the fishermen used to live, and which to this day still has a maritime feel to it.
 Don’t be afraid to get a little lost in its streets in search of one of the many good restaurants, the majority of which specialize in seafood.

-It’s been a long day, but if you’re still up for one more drink you can head up to the Platja del Somorrostro (beach), which has several bars by the beach, some of which with live music (Shôko, Opium Mar, Ice Barcelona, etc.).
+It’s been a long day, but if you’re still up for one more drink you can head up to the Platja del Somorrostro (beach), which has several bars and nightclubs by the beach, some of which with live music (Shôko, Opium Mar, Ice Barcelona, etc.).

 Weather: although it would be much nicer to enjoy today’s plan in the sun, out of all the days, this is the least affected by the weather, so if there’s one rainy or cloudy day forecast during your trip, that’s the day to do the plan for Day 1.

 Day of the week: it doesn’t make a difference.

 Day 2: a bit of Gaudí, and a walk round Montjuïc

 In the morning